srecon/fullstack/oauth2/README.md

     "scope": "profile email"
 }

-Source code of this forked from the spring-boot-modules/spring-boot-keycloak
+Source code of the project is forked from the repository https://github.com/eugenp/tutorials/tree/master/spring-boot-modules/spring-boot-keycloak